 - The applicant’s future career plans

 - The applicant’s leadership potential

 In general, applicant’s with GPAs below 3.0 and/or GRE scores on the verbal, quantitative, and writing sections below the 30th percentile, are less likely to be invited for an interview.

 It is the expectation of the program that applicants who desire to complete a Clinical Fellowship Year (CFY), should do so either before or after finishing their doctoral program.
 It has been our experience that students who attempt to complete a CFY during their doctoral studies not only take longer to finish the program, but also have a difficult time balancing their clinical and research/coursework/teaching responsibilities.
 In addition, the Licensing Board of North Carolina requires that CFY fellowships be completed with no less than 20 hours/week devoted to clinical activities, making it very difficult for the students to perform their other responsibilities in a timely manner.
 Therefore, the program strongly discourages students from attempting to complete a CFY during their doctoral program.

 Applicants seeking admission click HERE

 Copies of thesis, master’s project, research papers, or original published work if available, should be sent to:

 University of North Carolina

 Chapel Hill, NC 27599-7190

-Because UNC-CH is a state-supported institution, tuition rates for students who are residents of North Carolina are lower than those for our-of-state students.
-A Residency Form must be completed and submitted by every applicant who claims eligibility for in-state tuition rates.
+Because UNC-Chapel Hill is a state-supported institution, tuition rates for students who are residents of North Carolina are lower than those for our-of-state students.
+A residency form must be completed and submitted by every applicant who claims eligibility for in-state tuition rates.